Pricing pressure in U.S., China raises fears about future profits

 Other companies fear the same outcome.

-Japanese automakers over the past two years have garnered a $4,000 (2,655.95 pounds) per vehicle advantage due to the weaker yen, according to Morgan Stanley analyst Adam Jonas.
-German automakers have enjoyed similar favourable exchange rates.
+Japanese automakers over the past two years have garnered a $4,000 per vehicle advantage due to the weaker yen, according to Morgan Stanley analyst Adam Jonas.
+German automakers have enjoyed similar favorable exchange rates.

 "The competitive dark side of a strong U.S. dollar (which hasn't started yet) should keep U.S. auto CEOs up at night," Jonas said in a research note on Thursday.